junit-team/junit5/README.md

 ## Contributing

+# JUnit Lambda Prototype

+The goal of the prototype phase is to come up with some working code that will entice people to give us feedback on the **programming model, APIs, and SPIs** as described in the sections below.
+At the current stage, we are **NOT COLLECTING FEEDBACK ABOUT THE IMPLEMENTATION**, simply because it's in large parts neither polished, nor thoroughly tested, nor stable.

-For the time being we're not accepting any pull requests.
-This has two reasons:
+We are also not accepting any pull requests at this time, for the following reasons:

-- The goal of the prototype is to get feedback on the API.
-Focusing on code style, formatting and other details will distract the community's (and our) attention.
-Most (if not all) of the code will be rewritten anyway.
+- **Focus**: The goal of the prototype is to get feedback on the API and programming model.
+Focusing on code style, formatting, and other details will distract the community's (and our) attention.
+A lot of the code in the prototype will potentially be rewritten anyway.
-- Legal reasons.
-Any contributor will have to sign a contributor's agreement along the line of  [Contributing.md](https://github.com/junit-team/junit-lambda/blob/master/CONTRIBUTING.md).
+- **Legal reasons**: Any contributor will have to sign a contributor's agreement along the lines of [Contributing.md](https://github.com/junit-team/junit-lambda/blob/master/CONTRIBUTING.md).
 The exact details have not been figured out yet, but we will contact you *before accepting your first pull request*.

-If you want to contribute by commenting and discussing the API, use [the project's issue tracker](https://github.com/junit-team/junit-lambda/issues), add something to [the feedback page](https://github.com/junit-team/junit-lambda/wiki/Prototype-Feedback) or comment on [Twitter](https://twitter.com/junitlambda).
+If you want to provide input in the interim, please use [the project's issue tracker](https://github.com/junit-team/junit-lambda/issues) or send us comments via [Twitter](https://twitter.com/junitlambda).